 Client IP addresses.
 As part of our caching network's general interaction with the Internet, Fastly independently collects anonymized and aggregated client IP address information on a limited basis to provide and improve its services.
 Client IP addresses are retained in a non-anonymized, non-aggregated fashion for up to two business days, or up to seven days if those addresses are associated with transmission errors (such as 503 "Service Unavailable" errors), and are discarded thereafter.

 Subscriber IP addresses.
-Fastly independently collects the IP addresses of users who access their services within the Fastly application or through the API.
+Fastly independently collects the IP addresses of users who access their services within the Fastly web interface or through the API.
 We make these IP addresses available to customers through our audit log functionality.
 If customers define origin servers or syslog endpoints with IP addresses, we save those IP addresses as part of their configurations.
 We may retain IP addresses from audit logs or configurations indefinitely.
 Dynamically-resolved origin IP addresses may be retained for up to two business days, or up to seven days if those addresses are associated with transmission errors (such as 503 "Service Unavailable" errors), and are discarded thereafter.

 IP addresses and security monitoring.
 Fastly may retain indefinitely any non-anonymized, non-aggregated client or subscriber IP addresses associated with suspicious activity that may pose a risk to the Fastly network or our customers, or that are associated with administrative connections to the Fastly service.